ArunaBisht/Machine_Learning_Trading_Bot/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-    As seen from below snapshot using AdBoost model, 'strategy predicted returns' are higher then 'actual returns' in starting and then goes down towards the end.
+    Results of AdBoost model, 'strategy predicted returns' are higher then 'actual returns' in starting and then goes down towards the end.

    ![](snapshots/cumm_addboost.PNG)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   As seen from the below AddBoost classification metrics -
+   Results of AddBoost classification metrics -

    What percent of your predictions were correct for 'sell'? - 44% What percent of your predictions were correct for 'buy'? - 54%